nimitnagpal/DataPreprocessing_Sklearn/Readme.txt

-Data processing using scikitlearn library:
+Data processing for supervised machine learning using scikitlearn library:

-Used a small dataset of countries, age, salary and whether they would buy a certain product or not, from Udemy ML tutorial of countries and performed Data preprocessing.
+Used a sample small dataset of countries, age, salary and whether they would buy a certain product or not, from Udemy ML tutorial of countries and performed Data preprocessing.

 STEPS: